-- Can an Oak Park-based business and non-profit get a card?
+- Can an Oak Park-based business or nonprofit get a card?
 Yes!
-Oak Park-based business and non-profit organizations can show a lease or tax bill, a photo ID and share information on the person responsible for any fines or lost materials.
+Oak Park-based businesses and nonprofit organizations can show a lease or a tax bill, plus a photo ID and contact information for the person responsible for any fines or lost materials.

-- I don't live in or have a business in Oak Park.
-Can I get a card?
+- Can a non-Oak Park resident get a card?
 Yes!
-To receive full Oak Park benefits, you may purchase a card for an annual fee of $395.21.
-On Jan.
-1, 2015, that price increases to $449.24.
+To receive full Oak Park benefits, you may purchase a card for an annual fee of $449.24.

-- To log in, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN).
-Very often your PIN is initially set up to be the last four digits of your phone number.
-You can change your PIN at any time.
-Learn more about:
+- To log in, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN), the last four digits of the phone number on your account.

 More about your card and account

-- To check out materials, use checkout stations, public computers and to print, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN).
+- To check out materials and to use checkout stations, public computers, and printers, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN).